Netflix/falcor/model.md

 ### "Why can't I request Objects or Arrays from a Model?"

 _Falcor is optimized for displaying information to human beings in real-time._ Both Arrays and Objects can contain an unbounded amount of data.
 This means it’s impossible to predict how much data will be retrieved from the server when you request an JSON Array or Object.
-Requests which are served quickly at first can become slower over time as more data is added to backend data stores.
+An Array that contains 5 items today, can grow to contain 10,000 items later on.
+This means that Requests which are initially served quickly can become slower over time as more data is added to backend data stores.
 This can cause the performance of your application to degrade slowly over time.

 Models force developers to be explicit about which value types they would like to retrieve in order to maximize the likelihood that server requests for data will have **stable performance** over time.
-Rather than allow you to retrieve an entire object, Model's force you to _be explicit_ and retrieve only those values needed in a given scenario:
+Rather than allow you to retrieve an entire Object, Model's force you to _be explicit_ and retrieve only those values needed in a given scenario:

 (Example of requesting three properties and displaying them)